basicallyinfinity/RFunk-source/README.md

 # R-Squad Funkin - VS The R-Squad

 A mod Specifically for an in-development webseries, "The R-Squad".
+The engine for this mod is Psych Engine.

 ### The RF Team